lgreski/datasciencectacontent/README.md

 ## Course 1: Data Scientist's Toolbox

 1. [Course Prerequisites and Difficulty Levels](http://bit.ly/2e6y3nn) Provides an overview of the Data Science Specialization courses, explaining from a practical perspective the courses a student needs as prerequisites to other courses.
-While students may take more than one class at a time, it's important to know how information from earlier courses is used in subsequent ones. <br><br> The article also ranks the difficulty levels from most to least difficult, based on the author's experience in the curriculum as well as Discussion Forum content posted by other students.
+While students may take more than one class at a time, it's important to know how information from earlier courses is used in subsequent ones. <br><br> The article also ranks the difficulty levels from most to least difficult, based on the author's experience in the curriculum as well as Discussion Forum feedback contributed by other students.
 1. [Configuring RStudio to work with git / github - Mac OSX](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/configureRStudioGitOSXVersion.md)
 2. [Configuring RStudio to work with git / github - Windows 7, 8, and 10](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/configureRStudioGitWindowsVersion.md)
 3. [Using Editor Modes in Discussion Forum Posts](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/usingMarkdownInForumPosts.md)